jlangch/venice/doc/readme/intro-functional.md

 *Tail Recursion:*

-A specific form of recursion where the recursive call is the last operation in the function, allowing for optimization by the compiler to prevent stack overflow.
+*Tail Recursion* is a specific form of recursion where the recursive call is the last operation in the function, allowing for optimization by the compiler to prevent stack overflow.

 ### Immutability